Vin4ter/Vin4ter.github.io/README.md

 # OpenStore Web

-The web client for the [OpenStore](https://open-store.io/).
+The client for the cutiepi shell

-## Reporting Bugs

-Please report any bugs/features/requests in our [bug tracker](https://github.com/UbuntuOpenStore/openstore-meta/issues).

 ## Development